anni-glitch/Assignment/README.md

 ## Deployment Status
 This project is statically built using HTML, CSS, and JS.
 It is fully ready to be deployed on **GitHub Pages**, Vercel, or Netlify without any build step.

-> **Note on File Hosting:**
-> Please ensure that the `.exe` files added to this repository comply with your host's Terms of Service.
-Uploading live malware to GitHub might trigger their automated security sweeps and result in repository restrictions.
-It is advised to use password-protected `.zip` files (e.g., password "infected") if hosting real malware samples for educational security analysis.